 At Sportsman's Park against the Browns, Eddie Collins becomes the only player to steal six bases in one game for a second time.
 The Philadelphia A’s second baseman’s feat of thievery has yet to be surpassed.

-Burleigh Grimes accounts for seven outs in just three plate appearances in team's 3-2 loss to Chicago, a 12-inning game played at Cubs Park.
+Robins starter Burleigh Grimes accounts for seven outs in just three plate appearances in team's 3-2 loss to Chicago, a 12-inning game played at Cubs Park.
 The Brooklyn right-hander follows grounding into two double plays, by hitting into a 6-4-3-2 triple play.

 At Ebbets Field, the aging 18-year veteran outfielder Zack Wheat hits his last homer as a Dodger, but severely pulls a muscle nearing second.
 The future Hall of Famer needs to rest nearly five minutes before completing his trip to home plate, making it the longest home run trot in major league history.

 On an off day, the Dodgers clinched the National League pennant, when Chicago takes the nightcap of twin bill against St. Louis.
 Although it is past midnight when the good news about their beloved team reaches the borough, Brooklynites begin to gather on Flatbush for an impromptu celebration.

 With his second round-tripper in the Dodgers' 7-3 victory over Philadelphia, Duke Snider hits his 40th home run, tying Ralph Kiner's National League record of five consecutive seasons with forty or more homers.
 The Duke of Flatbush's seventh-inning homer off future Hall of Famer Robin Roberts will prove to be the last one ever hit at Ebbets Field.

 After the White Sox clinch the pennant by beating the second-place Indians at Cleveland Stadium, 4-2, Chicago’s Mayor Richard Daley orders the city air raid sirens to blast.
 It is the South-siders' first American League championship since the notorious Black Sox team won the flag 40 years ago.

 Jim Gentile hits his fifth grand slam of the year to tie the major league record established in 1955 by Cubs shortstop Ernie Banks.
 Each of the Orioles' first baseman's grand slams has come with Chuck Estrada pitching for Baltimore.